How do I enable the Datto Drive Encryption app from the Datto Drive interface?

 Sharing Encrypted Files

-Only users who have private encryption keys have access to shared encrypted files and folders.
-Users who have not yet created their private encryption keys will not have access to encrypted shared files; they will see folders and filenames, but will not be able to open or download the files.
-They will see a yellow warning banner that says “Encryption App is enabled but your keys are not initialized, please log-out and log-in again.”
+Only users with private encryption keys have access to shared encrypted files and folders.
+Users who have not yet created their private encryption keys will see folders and filenames, but will not be able to open or download the files.
+Instead, they will see a yellow warning banner stating: "Encryption App is enabled but your keys are not initialized, please log-out and log-in again.”